 How could cannabis help?

 I don’t think I would ever be able handle a shingles outbreak without high THC, edible cannabis.
 The type of pain I described as electric shocks throughout the nerves can literally cause severe anxiety because its so weird and uncomfortable.
-Like hitting a mute button, the moment I felt the effects of the edible starting to take effect, it was like it sent all the shocks and pain far away to someplace else.
+Like hitting a mute button, the moment I felt the the edible starting to take effect, it was like it sent all the shocks and pain far away to someplace else.

 With such a large concentration of pain receptors residing in the intestines, using edible cannabis to effectively treat the pain caused by shingles, makes sense and it works.